Quick Summary

 An admission interview focuses on shortlisting the right student for the limited seats in the selected stream.
 The admission panel observes the student’s body language, communication skills, and learning ability.

 The purpose of your resume is to show your interviewer why you are the best person for this job.
-Your resume is the first to the interviewer representing your candidature.
+Your resume is the first impression on the interviewer, representing your candidature.
 This is the first impression for you to get the job.
 And remember – a resume is different than a CV.
-Writing a resume well is essential because it reflects you as a tentative company employee.
+Writing a resume well is essential because it reflects you as a potential company employee.

 Make sure to include these pointers while drafting your resume –